 - 1 Certified copy of birth or death certificate.
-Adds descendants of grandparents of the subject, trustees, and attorneys to the list of persons who may receive a certified copy.
-Requires personal representatives and trustees to verify that they need the copy for estate administration. - 2-10 Uniform Principal and Income Act. - 2 Standards for exercise.
-Requires a fiduciary to administer a trust or estate impartially based on what is fair and reasonable to all of the beneficiaries, unless a trust or will clearly manifests an intention to favor particular beneficiaries. - Principal defined.
-Adds to the list of what can constitute principal: a gain or loss, including a purchase premium, from the grant of an option to buy or sell property of the trust, whether or not the trust owns the property when the option is granted. - 4 General rule.
+Adds a conservator of the subject, trustees, and attorneys to the list of persons who may receive a certified copy.
+Requires personal representatives and trustees to verify that they need the copy for estate or trust administration. - 2-10 Uniform Principal and Income Act. - Accounting period.
+Defines this to mean a calendar year unless a trustee chooses another 12 month period.
+Includes a portion of a year that begins or ends when an income interest begins or ends. - 3 Standards for exercise.
+Requires a fiduciary to administer a trust or estate impartially based on what is fair and reasonable to all of the beneficiaries, unless a trust or will clearly manifests an intention to favor particular beneficiaries. - 4 Principal defined.
+Adds to the list of what can constitute principal: a gain or loss, including a purchase premium, from the grant of an option to buy or sell property of the trust, whether or not the trust owns the property when the option is granted. - General rule.
 Amends the statute on when a beneficiary has a right to income.
 Applies it to assets that become subject to a trust because of the death of any person, not just because of the death of a person who made a will. - Income.
 Modifies the statute on income earned during administration of a decedent's estate.
 Includes income earned after an income interest in a trust terminates.
 Interest on an outright money gift under an inter vivos trust must be paid in the same manner as interest on an outright money gift under a will.